-Level 2 - Valuation is based on inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-The valuation may be based on quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the asset or liability.

-Level 3 - Valuation is based on unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 1 Valuation is based on quoted prices in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date.
+Level 1 assets and liabilities generally include debt and equity securities that are traded in an active exchange market.
+Valuations are obtained from readily available pricing sources for market transactions involving identical assets or liabilities. - Level 2 Valuation is based on inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+The valuation may be based on quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the asset or liability. - Level 3 Valuation is based on unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 Level 3 assets and liabilities include financial instruments whose value is determined using pricing models, discounted cash flow methodologies, or similar techniques, as well as instruments for which determination of fair value requires significant management judgment or estimation.

-For financial assets measured at fair value on a recurring basis, the fair value measurements by level within the fair value hierarchy used at March 31, 2019 and December 31, 2018, are as follows (in thousands):
+For financial assets measured at fair value on a recurring basis, the fair value measurements by level within the fair value hierarchy used at June 30, 2019 and December 31, 2018, are as follows (in thousands):

-Total Marketable Securities

-Quoted Prices

-in Significant

-Active Markets Other Significant

-for Identical Observable Unobservable

-Assets Inputs Inputs
+То tal Marketa ble Securit ies

-Total (Level 1) (Level 2) (Level 3)
+Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

-As of March 31, 2019 \$ 206 \$ 206 \$ - \$ -
+June 30, 2019 \$ 299 \$ 299 \$ \$

-As of December 31, 2018 250 250 -
+December 31, 2018 \$ 250 \$ 250 \$ \$